hyperket/hyperket.github.io/_portfolio/3_multiplayer.md

   subtitle: Planned
   thumbnail: ./assets/img/portfolio/users-solid.png
 ---
 This is planned for the future.

+Users will be able to meetup with friends and explore and shop togother.